logo2

 Polk directory ad - 1895

-Business was growing and the company required continual improvements and expansions.
-In Sep 1887, electric lights were added to the company office, along with other Houghton and Hancock businesses (28).
-In Nov 1887, the brewery added a new steam boiler, a new beer kettle, and fifteen large fermentation casks (29).
-In Nov 1888, new fermenting tubs were added (27).
-By Mar 1888, two teams were hauling beer from Baraga to Ontonagon, with each team taking 25 kegs per load, and transportation from Houghton to Baraga was by rail (30).
-In Apr-May 1889, the company refitted the old Hahn brewery with a new roof to replace the roof previously destroyed by fire (21,22).
+In Apr-May 1889, the company refitted the old Hahn brewery with a new roof to replace the fire-destroyed roof (21,22).
 Following annual increases in production, in Jan 1890, the company ordered new vats for the Hahn building to increase storage capacity by 1,000 barrels (23).
 The Shelden St. brewery, were brewing occurred, had no more room for vats (23).
 The water for brewing came from the celebrated Huron spring (23).
 The company expected to have an ice machine operating by Apr 1897 (31), and installed an improved bottling machine that used water pressure by Jun 1897 (32).
 In Feb 1900, the company made extensive improvements, including installing new machinery and storage vats that increased capacity by 500 barrels (33).

 The business ended as a family-run company when, on 31 Jul 1901 (34), it was sold for $125,000 (3) to a syndicate of Houghton gentlemen, represented by Phil Scheuermann (Jr), who would act as managing director (34).
 The new company operated the brewery under the same firm name (2), and the new management proposed enlarging the brewing and storing capacity at once (34).
 Joseph Haas and Adolph Haas would retire from the business, but the office and clerical force would remain (34).
 Christof Fox, who served as secretary and treasurer for 20 years, resigned in Oct 1902 (36).
 Phillip Scheuermann (Jr), who was acting as brewer, resigned in Dec 1902 (37).
+In Nov 1903, the company increased its capitalization to $150,000 divided into 15,000 shares (45).

 Newspaper ad - <i>The Daily Mining Gazette</i>, 18 Sep 1899